-Sr. No Contents Contact

-Hours/Week

-UNIT-I 1 Maning of gonden cay sayyality nationally massaylinity and

-UNII-I 1.
-Meaning of gender, sex, sexuality, patriarchy, masculinity and feminism.
-2 hovemanon

-2 hours per

-2. Gender equality in India with special reference to Caste, class and week

-religion.
-(12 Weeks)

-UNIT-II 1.
-Concept of Gender Equity and equality in education.
-Problems of

-access, Retention, Stagnation and drop out.

-2. Gender Indenties and socialization practices in family, school,

-other formal and Informal Organizations.

-UNIT-III 1.
-Role of Education in Gender Sensitization: Identifying education

-as a catalyst agent for gender equality.

-2. Role of curricular and Co- curricular activities in combating

-gender bias.

-UNIT-IV 1.
-Schooling of girls: Inequalities and Intervention for girls Participation in

-schooling

-2. Efforts of government and non- government organization in dealing with

-gender inequalities.
+Sr. No Contents Contact Hours/Week UNIT-I Meaning of gender, sex, sexuality, patriarchy, masculinity and feminism.
+Gender equality in India with special reference to Caste, class and religion.
+2 hours per week (12 Weeks) UNIT-II Concept of Gender Equity and equality in education.
+Problems of access, Retention, Stagnation and drop out.
+Gender Indenties and socialization practices in family, school, other formal and Informal Organizations.
+UNIT-III Role of Education in Gender Sensitization: Identifying education as a catalyst agent for gender equality.
+Role of curricular and Co- curricular activities in combating gender bias.
+UNIT-IV Schooling of girls: Inequalities and Intervention for girls Participation in schooling Efforts of government and non- government organization in dealing with gender inequalities.

-• Identification of gender bias in school text book.

-• Preparation of report on organizational climate in single- sex and co- education school.
+- Identification of gender bias in school text book. - Preparation of report on organizational climate in single- sex and co- education school.